-There are no neonatal nursing programs at the bachelor's degree level.
-Individuals interested in pursuing a neonatal nursing major must do so at the master's degree level.
-Read on for information and requirements for the graduate degree alternative to a neonatal nursing major.
+Neonatal nursing programs are not typically offered at the bachelor's degree level, so a 'major' will most likely not be available.
+Individuals interested in pursuing a neonatal nursing education must do so at the master's degree level.

-Neonatal nursing programs instruct already trained nurses on how to care for newborns and infants.
+Neonatal nursing master's programs instruct already registered, bachelor's degree-holding nurses on how to care for newborns and infants.
 These nurses develop skills for working with high-risk, recurrently ill or critically ill babies.
-Additionally, neonatal nursing students learn to counsel expectant parents, instruct new parents on infant wellness strategies and assist new mothers with breastfeeding techniques.
-They may also study certain business topics as they relate to the health care industry, including economics and finance.
+They also might study certain business topics, including economics and finance, as they relate to the health care industry.
+Graduates of these programs might find work as nurse practitioners.